overblog/GraphQLBundle/docs/validation/index.md

 case of the **DateInput**, it creates an object for the entire type.

 Keep in mind that objects are not created recursively by default.
 As you can see, the argument `createdAt` has its validation set to `cascade`.
-It is a special value, which degelates the validation to the embedded type by doing the
+It is a special value, which delegates the validation to the embedded type by doing the
 following:
- - covert the subtype (`DateInput`) into an object.
+ - convert the subtype (`DateInput`) into an object.
  - embed the resulting object into its parent, making it a sub-object.
  - apply to it the [`Valid`](https://symfony.com/doc/current/reference/constraints/Valid.html) constraint (for a recursive validation).